 “You only have one chance to make a good first impression.”
-Yes this old cliché is increasingly more relevant in today’s high-speed digital world where the amount of time spent on social networking sites have created more first impression opportunities than ever before.
-It seems like we are shaking less hands and even a greater decline in eye contact; enter the necessary professional portrait.
+Yes, this old cliché is increasingly more relevant in today’s high-speed digital world where the amount of time spent on social networking sites have created a first impression opportunities than ever before.
+It seems like we are shaking fewer hands and even a greater decline in eye contact; enter the necessary professional portrait.

 My good friend Tom Milne of Milne Photography points out that more and more people are coming to his studio to capture that all important professional pose.
 This increased demand isn’t only for the company website or for job seekers.
 It’s interest comes from representing that individual to the world via social media.

 Social media began as college students being social online not as a professional environment.
 But today sites like LinkedIn, Facebook, and Twitter are providing businesses and their executives an opportunity to connect where connections may have never existed before.
 It is difficult to find an Executive with disheveled hair or a seat belt across his tie taken with a mobile phone.
 We see a thought-out digital representation of the individual.